wp-plugins/birchschedule/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Add Hungry support
+* Update Spanish and Spanish Chile
+* Bug Fix: Fix confliction with other plugins.

 = 1.4.0.3 =
-* Fix BUG: javascript errors happen when staff select box is empty
+* Bug Fix: javascript errors happen when staff select box is empty
-* Fix BUG: time options is empty if the end time of work schedule is 11:45pm
+* Bug Fix: time options is empty if the end time of work schedule is 11:45pm

 = 1.4.0.1 =
 * remove some warnings